-The Phillips Law Firm has taken the lead in California state court, filing the first cases against Fresenius Medical Care, the manufacturer of Granuflo and Naturalyte dialysis products.
-The FDA recalled Granuflo and Naturalyte in 2012 because it found the products significantly increase the risk of sudden cardiac death in dialysis patients.
+Granuflo/ NaturaLyte Cases: The Phillips Law Firm has taken the lead in California state court.
+They filed the first cases against Fresenius Medical Care, the manufacturer of Granuflo and Naturalyte dialysis products.
+The FDA recalled Granuflo and Naturalyte in 2012.
+Action was taken because they found the products significantly increase the risk of sudden cardiac death in dialysis patients.

 The Phillips Law Firm has filed numerous cases against Fresenius on behalf of victims seriously injured or killed by Fresenius’s Granuflo product.
-In March 2013, the firm filed a special motion asking the California Judicial Council to coordinate the California state court lawsuits and place them before the Los Angeles Superior Court for unified management and trial.
+In March 2013, the firm filed a special motion against the California Judicial Council.
+And the intention was to coordinate the California state court lawsuits and place them before the Los Angeles Superior Court for unified management and trial.
 The Judicial Council granted the motion and consolidated the cases in L.A.
 Superior Court.
 It appointed L.A.
 Superior Court Presiding Justice Lee Smalley Edmon as the coordination and trial judge.
 This consolidated action is called a Judicial Council Coordinated Proceeding (JCCP).

 Judge Lee Smalley Edmon is the first female ever appointed Presiding Judge of Los Angeles Superior Court.
 She was appointed in 2011.